 Mad Batter: At 19 Jackson St., this is a well-known restaurant open for breakfast, lunch and dinner.

-Margie D’s Soda Fountain: A vintage soda fountain on the Washington St. Mall at 501-503 in the Della B’s 5 & 10.
+Margie D’s Soda Fountain: This is a vintage soda fountain on the Washington St. Mall at 501-503 in the Della’s 5 & 10.
+Make sure to stop in!

 Ebbitt Room at the Virginia Hotel: Newly renovated and re-imagined restaurant located in the heart of historic Cape May.
 25 Jackson St.